nirat1606/OADis/README.md

 Some images are  part of [Visual Genome](https://visualgenome.org/), and can be downloaded from the official website.
 We use Visual Genome to get more attribute labels.

 Moreover, since VAW is multi-label dataset (each image with object can have multiple labels), we select attributes which are most uncommon in the dataset, to focus on long-tail attributes of VAW dataset.
 More details on the split are provided in supplementary material.
-The jupyter-notebook (```vaw_dataset_orig.ipynb''') explains the steps for creation of splits.
+The jupyter-notebook (```vaw_dataset_orig.ipynb```) explains the steps for creation of splits.